Sweet Relief Musicians Fund

 Sweet Relief Musicians Fund is a nonprofit charity that maintains a financial fund from which professional musicians can draw when in need of medical care or financial needs.
-Initially intended as a one-time CD launch benefit for Victoria Williams, Sweet Relief has evolved into a charity organization that relies on donations from artists and the public as a general fund to all professional musicians in need.
-The fund provides financial assistance to all types of career musicians who are struggling with their finances while facing illness, disability, or age-related problems.
+Initially intended as a one-time CD launch benefit for Victoria Williams, Sweet Relief has evolved into a charity organization that relies on donations from artists and the public as a general fund to all professional musicians and music industry workers in need.
+The fund provides financial assistance to all types of career musicians and music industry workers who are struggling with their finances while facing physical or mental health issues, disability, or age-related problems.

 History

 Founding and first CD release

 The organization was started after musician and singer Victoria Williams was diagnosed with multiple sclerosis (MS) in 1993 and had no way to pay for her medical expenses.
 Money was raised through benefit concerts and the release of a CD, Sweet Relief: A Benefit for Victoria Williams, featuring artists like Lou Reed and Pearl Jam.